micropython/micropython/README.md

 The STM version
 ---------------

-The "stm" part requires an ARM compiler, arm-none-eabi-gcc, and associated bin-utils.
+The "stmhal" part requires an ARM compiler, arm-none-eabi-gcc, and associated bin-utils.
 For those using Arch Linux, you need arm-none-eabi-binutils and arm-none-eabi-gcc packages from the AUR.
 Otherwise, try here: https://launchpad.net/gcc-arm-embedded

 To build:

-    $ cd stm
+    $ cd stmhal
     $ make

+You then need to get your board into DFU mode.
+On the pyboard, connect the 3V3 pin to the P1/DFU pin with a wire (on PYBv1.0 they are next to each other on the bottom left of the board, second row from the bottom).

-Then to flash it via USB DFU to your device:
+Then to flash the code via USB DFU to your device:

     $ dfu-util -a 0 -D build/flash.dfu